This post is about Abraham’s 17-second rule, but it’s really about momentum and making it easier to leverage Law of Attraction.

 Want to go further?

-Schedule a one-hour coaching session and learn how to create new and improved dominant thoughts.
+Schedule a coaching session and learn how to create new and improved dominant thoughts.